pkuwwt/pkuwwt.github.io/techniques/_posts/2020-04-06-install-tigervnc-on-ubuntu-18.04.md

 ~/.vnc/restart.sh
 ```

-Now, the vncserver is ready.
+Now, the vncserver is ready, and the port is `5901` by default, corresponding to the number `:1`.
+In our case, we only start the server at `:1`.
+If we start another server, say `:3`, then port `5903` is available.

 ## Client